-Web 2.0 supports a similar architecture to Web services.
-Despite being developed in a more chaotic fashion, it has proven to be a remarkably successful realization of distributed computing ("Broad Grid") concepts.
-For example there are over 500 interfaces defined at programmableweb.com [PW.com].
+Web 2.0 supports a similar architecture to Web services despite being developed in a more chaotic but remarkably successful fashion with a service architecture using a variety of protocols including those of Web and Grid services.
+For example there are over 500 Interfaces defined at [PW.com].
 These interfaces and data formats (such as KML for Google maps) are often proprietary or de facto standards.
-However the communicatory nature of Web 2.0 makes interface information readily available, while the arcane UDDI Web Service registry approach has failed.
+However the communicatory nature of Web 2.0 makes interface information readily available while the arcane UDDI Web Service registry approach has failed.
 One can easily combine SOAP (Web Service) based services/systems with Web 2.0 services and simple REST or XML over HTTP messages.
-However in such a hybrid world, the systems will naturally evolve to the lowest common denominator, and the additional structure and complexity of SOAP messaging and WS- specifications will not thrive.
+However in such a hybrid world, the systems will naturally evolve to the "lowest common denominator" and the additional structure and complexity of SOAP messaging and WS- specifications will not thrive.